Implementation NotesΒΆ

 return xp.arccos(x)

-).
-Then in the specific array_api_compat/numpy/
+cupy).
+Then in the specific array_api_compat/numpy/ and

-decorator is applied to
+array_api_compat/cupy/ namespaces, the @get_xp decorator is applied to

-these functions, which automatically removes the xp
+these functions, which automatically removes the xp argument from the

 function signature and replaces it with the corresponding array library, like